VodopaDev/CS401-Chicago-Crime-Analysis/README.md

-# Title
+# Chicago Food Inspection

 # Abstract
 Everybody wants to enjoy a meal without having to worry about health hazards.
-From the Chicago Food Inspection dataset, we would like to know if there are some places to avoid like plague, if we won't share our plate with a rat because we went to eat a kebab near Chicago's shore on a nice Summer day or maybe if going away from touristic points of interest will guarantee a meal done in a well-maintained kitchen with fresh food.
+From the Chicago Food Inspection dataset, we would like to know if there are some places to avoid like plague, if going away from touristic points of interest will guarantee a meal done in a well-maintained kitchen with fresh uncontaminated food or if we may have a plate with already bitten by a rat because we went to eat a kebab near Chicago's shore on a nice Summer day.
 Providing the consumers tools to verify the sanitization of a food-related shop may be an interesting addition for some restaurant bookers like TheFork is the main motivation behind this project.

-A 150 word description of the project idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?

 # Research questions
 * What are the most common violation to fail an inspection and the weight of them in the verdict?